 This section is part of the first ever Yakezie blog swap and comes from guest author Kay Lynn Akers.

 As a young wife and mom, money was tight and my mom offered me some advice.
 Like a lot of young adults, I did not listen to her, or at least not right away.
 What was the advice?
 To use coupons.

 My mom had been in the same situation as me with even less money and more kids and knew couponing stretched her food budget.
-I was certain going through the coupon fliers and cutting out the out the ones I would use would required too much time.
-After all I had my husband, two sons, home and an full time outside job that took all my time.
+I was certainly going through the coupon fliers and cutting out the out the ones I would use would require too much time.
+After all, I had my husband, two sons, home and an full time outside job that took all my time.

 Things change.
 My husband and I divorced and suddenly our incomes split across two households left me with too little of it.
 My mom gently advised me again.
 This time I listened.

 I have always been a newspaper reader so the coupons came every week.
 Instead of throwing them out, I started to go through them.
 Taking these to the store and seeing how I had $5 to $20 more each week by using the pieces of paper made a big impression.

 This one action resulted in us being able to comfortably afford necessities and maybe even spend some on entertainment or some other luxury.
 I learned how to organize them by category and combine coupons with sales for even more savings.